Sum25-GF-Mental-Health-Companion/Mental-Health-Companion/README.md

 * External APIs:
   * The LLMClient can connect to external large language model APIs such as Claude or OpenAI, to generate responses and session summaries based on recent user messages.

+### Dynamic View Diagram
+You can access the diagram at [docs/architecture/MHC_dynamic_view](https://github.com/Sum25-GF-Mental-Health-Companion/Mental-Health-Companion/blob/4a9664571118bb356634a3e6c5191a8430acb6fc/docs/architecture/MHC_dynamic_view.png)

+#### Diagram Explanation
+This diagram illustrates the real-time communication workflow from the moment a user sends a message until the AI responds.

+1) User Interaction:
+   * The user types a message and presses "Send" in the ChatInput widget of the Flutter frontend.

+2) Frontend → Backend Request:
+   * A POST /message request is sent to the MessageController (Go backend) with the session_id and the user's message.

+3) Backend Processing – Save & Context Building:
+   * The message is saved to the messages table in PostgreSQL with sender='user'.
+   * All previous messages from the current session are fetched to maintain contextual continuity.
+   * Additionally, the backend retrieves the last 20 summary records (from previous sessions) to give the AI broader conversation history.

+4) LLM Interaction:
+   * The LLMClient composes a prompt that includes:
+     * Full session context
+     * Compressed summaries
+     * The latest user message
+   * It sends this prompt to the Calude.

+5) AI Response Handling:
+   * Claude responds with a generated reply.
+   * The backend logs this response in the messages table with sender='ai'.

+6) Response Delivery:
+   * The AI's reply is sent back to the frontend.
+   * The Flutter UI displays the AI response in the chat.

 ## ⚙️ Tech Stack

 * Flutter + Riverpod